theangrydev/fluent-bdd/README.md

 ## Releases

+### 1.4.0
+* Make it clear that the raw yatspec captured inputs and outputs and interesting givens should not be used

 ### 1.3.0
 * Allow multiple givens of the same type, even if the given is the sam instance (this is useful for e.g. priming a rest endpoint for multiple ids)